Stiefel tropical linear spaces: Tropical linear maps and their images

 Let $C_1$ be the term in the union in~\eqref{eq:L'(A)} arising when $F$ is the face of $\mc B(A)$ with covector $\Sigma\setminus\{(4,5),(6,6),(8,9),(10,10)\}$ and $J$ equals $\{3,4,11\}$, and let $C_2$ be the term arising when $F$ has covector $\Sigma\setminus\{(2,2),(4,5),(6,6),(10,10)\}$ and $J$ is $\{7,8,11\}$.
 Inequality descriptions of these two polyhedra are

 Each of the two has codimension~4 in $\R^{12}$.
 However, the intersection of $C_1$ and $C_2$ is a polyhedron of codimension~5 contained in the relative interiors of both:

 \end{example}

 We now use these results to investigate the part of the cell complex $\mc B(A)$ that gets mapped by $\odot A$ to the bounded part of $L(A)$.
-We first give a lemma that presents a local condition describing the faces of a tropical linear space that are bounded in $\TP^{n-1}$.
+We first give a lemma that presents a local condition describing the faces of a tropical linear space (not necessarily Stiefel) that are bounded in $\TP^{n-1}$.

 \begin{lemma} Let $L$ be a tropical linear space whose underlying matroid is the uniform matroid $U_{d,n}$, and let $x \in L$.
-Then $x$ is in the bounded part of $L$ if and only if for all $j \in [n]$ and all $\varepsilon >0$ small enough we have $x - \varepsilon \cdot e_j \notin L$. \end{lemma} \begin{proof} The bounded part of $L(A)$ corresponds to the faces of $L(A)$ that are dual to interior cells in the matroid subdivision $\mc D(A)$.
-The subdivision $\mc D(A)$ is a subdivision of the hypersimplex $\Delta_{d,n}$, so interior faces are precisely the faces not contained in any of the hyperplanes $x_i = 0$ or $x_i = 1$, that is, faces corresponding to loop-free and coloop-free matroids.
+Then $x$ is in the bounded part of $L$ if and only if for all $j \in [n]$ and all $\varepsilon >0$ small enough we have $x - \varepsilon \cdot e_j \notin L$. \end{lemma} \begin{proof} The bounded part of $L$ corresponds to the faces of $L$ that are dual to interior cells in the associated matroid subdivision $\mc D$.
+The subdivision $\mc D$ is a subdivision of the hypersimplex $\Delta_{d,n}$, so interior faces are precisely the faces not contained in any of the hyperplanes $x_i = 0$ or $x_i = 1$, that is, faces corresponding to loop-free and coloop-free matroids.

-Now, let $M$ be the matroid in $\mc D(A)$ selected by the vector $x$, i.e. the matroid whose bases are the subsets $B \in \binom{[n]}{d}$ for which $p_B - \sum_{i \in B} x_i$ is minimal, where $p$ is the tropical Pl\"ucker vector corresponding to $L$.
+Now, let $M$ be the matroid in $\mc D$ selected by the vector $x$, i.e. the matroid whose bases are the subsets $B \in \binom{[n]}{d}$ for which $p_B - \sum_{i \in B} x_i$ is minimal, where $p$ is the tropical Pl\"ucker vector corresponding to $L$.
 The matroid $M_j$ corresponding to the vector $x - \varepsilon \cdot e_j$ consists of all the bases of $M$ whose intersection with $\{j\}$ is as small as possible, so $j$ is a coloop in $M$ if and only if $j$ is not a loop in $M_j$.
 Since $M$ is loop free, the only possible loop $M_j$ could have is $j$.
-It follows that $M$ is coloop free if and only if all the matroids $M_j$ have loops, completing the proof. \end{proof}
+It follows that $M$ is coloop free if and only if all the matroids $M_j$ have loops.
+Because a matroid in $\mc D$ is dual to a cell of~$L$ if and only if it has no loops, this completes the proof. \end{proof}

 We now describe the bounded part of $L(A)$ in terms of the complex $\mc H(A)$.
 Denote by $\mc K(A)$ the subcomplex of $\mc H(A)$ consisting of all faces $F$ whose tropical covector satisfies

 Note that condition \eqref{eq:coloopless} is simply the dragon marriage condition on the graph $\tc(F)$.